sealerio/sealer/docs/design/Kubefile.md

 and configure essential dependencies of etcd, and start to install and construct an etcd cluster.
 If etcd cluster is to be installed by Helm on an existing Kubernets, it could be shorten steps above without concerning about reprequisites and manually startup trigger.
-If there is no existing Kubernetes, Kubefile and CloudImage are the best to choice to setup etcd cluster with one command just in minutes.
+If there is no existing Kubernetes, Kubefile and ClusterImage are the best to choice to setup etcd cluster with one command just in minutes.

 ## Concept Origin